 Health professionals can also register people with diabetes to the program.
 When you next visit your health professional, tell them you’d like to register with KeepSight.

 The KeepSight program is led by Diabetes Australia and Vision 2020 Australia and funded through a public-private partnership with matching funding from the Australian Government and Specsavers.
-Bayer, Novartis and Mylan are also providing funding towards the initiative.
+Bayer, Novartis and Viatris have also provided funding towards the initiative.

 Diabetes Australia will send alerts and reminders to people with diabetes registered on the NDSS to get their eyes checked.
 Vision 2020 Australia is working with the eye care sector to mobilise professional engagement and foster collaboration.